nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The output of the battery is regulated by the DC-DC Converter and provides a constant 11.97 V to sufficiently power all components.

-- Fuses were not needed in the final design, but were replaced with a current limiting circuit on the locomotion motors in order to ensure the components do not experience a brown out.

 - The 6 V loads were delivered via a buck converter.
 As you can see below, there is a photo of both the buck converters as well as the filtering circuits in order to filter the ripple voltage on the output. (**ADD PICS OF RIPPLE VOLTAGE BEING GONE**)

 - The inductive load from the motors was not found to be an issue, so the team decided to not add the capacitors on the input of the motors.

 - The team is using a Regulated 12 V bus, a 12 V bus, and a 6 V bus.

-- The team was having issues with the Jetson giving an undercurrent message from the USB output despite the analysis showing that it would be enough.
+- The team was having issues with the Jetson giving an undercurrent message from the 5 V USB output despite the analysis showing that it would be enough.
 The decision was made to implement another buck converter in order to deliver 5.20 V to supply the Jetson from the regulated 12 V output.

+The undercurrent message was actually a general error message, and the issue was an undervoltage condition.
+This was cause by the large amount of current the Jetson draws and the resistance of the charging wire inducing a voltage drop across the wire.
+This is the reason that the team set the buck converter to generate 5.20 V to supply the Jetson.

 ### **Low-Level Controller:**